a

 • Normalizing Code: AWS Glue’s DataBrew has an interactive and basic UI for data analysts and scientists who may not be familiar with programming.
 It’s point-and-click, so moving data between database types and AWS services is very simple.

-• Automated Sorting of Critical Data: Any critical data that AWS Glue sorts through in the pipeline and data lakes are automatically identified and provided options for hiding or replacing.
+• Automated Sorting of Critical Data: Any critical data that AWS Glue sorts through in the pipeline and data lakes are automatically identified, and options for hiding or replacing are provided.
 This can include persons’ names, SSNs, driver’s licenses, and IP addresses.

 Integration

-• Simplification: Interactive Sessions help to streamline the development of data integration.
-Engineers can fully experiment with data on either an IDE or notebook.
+• Integration Simplification: Interactive Sessions in AWS Glue help streamline the development of data integration processes, allowing engineers to fully experiment with data, whether using an IDE or a notebook.

-• Job Scheduling: Job Scheduling in AWS Glue is flexible and allows for easy planning based on schedule, event triggers, or manual initiation.
-The service handles dependencies, bad filter data, and job retries automatically, while progress can be monitored through Amazon CloudWatch.
+• Job Scheduling: Job Scheduling in AWS Glue is designed to be flexible, supporting various scheduling needs based on schedule, event triggers, or manual initiation.
+This service autonomously handles dependencies, filters out bad data, and manages job retries, while progress can be conveniently monitored through Amazon CloudWatch.

-• Git Integration: AWS Glue also offers Git Integration with popular platforms like GitHub and AWS CodeCommit.
-This integration allows for the retention of job change history and enables updates through DevOps practices before deployment.
-Whether the job is code-based or visually implemented, automation tools such as AWS CodeDeploy can easily deploy AWS Glue jobs.
+• Git Integration: With Git Integration, AWS Glue connects with popular platforms like GitHub and AWS CodeCommit.
+This feature facilitates the retention of job change history.
+It enables updates through DevOps practices before deployment, ensuring that job updates are seamless, whether code-based or visually implemented.
+Automation tools such as AWS CodeDeploy can be used to deploy AWS Glue jobs effortlessly.

-• Quality Assurance: Quality Assurance is another important aspect of AWS Glue.
-The service ensures data quality and consistency across data lakes and pipelines, providing confidence in the integrity of the data.
+• Quality Assurance: The Quality Assurance capabilities of AWS Glue ensure high data quality and consistency across data lakes and pipelines.
+This instills confidence in the integrity and reliability of the data being processed.

 Shape